Hunters (album)

-Hunters is an album by American art rock band The Residents.
+Hunters is an album by American art rock band the Residents.
 Released in 1995, it is a soundtrack album commissioned for the Discovery Channel series Hunters: The World of Predators and Prey.
-The entire album is ten hours long, the largest soundtrack project that The Residents had attempted.
-The series with the music first aired in December of 1994 and the soundtrack CD was released early in 1995.
+The entire album is ten hours long, the largest soundtrack project that the Residents had attempted.
+The series with the music first aired in December 1994 and the soundtrack CD was released early in 1995.